 - Plastic handles

-- To install a TV antenna the first of all will be to choose the right antenna .
+- To install a TV antenna the first of all will be to choose the right size antenna.
 Depending on where you are located, or your budget.
-There are indoor antennas that are usually placed on top of the TV and that receive limited channels but are cheaper and their installation is quite basic (you just have to connect it to the TV and move the antennas to receive the signal), and we also have the outdoor antennas (more common), for whose installation we have to follow more steps.
+Most of the best indoor digital antenna for rural areas are usually placed on top of the TV and that receive limited channels but are cheaper and their installation is quite basic (you just have to connect it to the TV and move the antennas to receive the signal), and we also have the outdoor antennas (more common), for whose installation we have to follow more steps.

-- The outdoor antennas are located outside the houses , in an elevated place where there are no elements that interrupt the reception of the signal.
-Ideally, place it on the top of a house roof or on the roof of a neighborhood community.
+- The outdoor antennas are located outside the houses, in an elevated place where there are no elements that interrupt the reception of the signal.
+Especially when you bought a TV antenna for mountain areas, make sure to place it on the top of a house roof or on the roof of a neighborhood community.

 - To start with the installation of the TV antenna, we have to start with the cable that will go from this to the connection of our TV.
 This must go throughout the outer wall, so we will have to drill to place the cable, also leaving some space between the clamps to prevent the antenna from moving much with the wind.